root-project/root/tree/ntuple/v7/doc/tuning.md

 so larger clusters increase the memory footprint.

 A second option in `RNTupleWriteOptions` specifies the maximum uncompressed cluster size.
-The default is 1 GiB.
+The default is 10x the default cluster target size, i.e. ~1.2 GiB.
 This setting acts as an "emergency break" and should prevent very compressible clusters from growing too large.

 Given the two settings, writing works as follows: